-The audit committee has been established in accordance with Section 3(a)(58)(A) of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), and is currently comprised of three members, none of whom is a current or former employee of the Company or any of its subsidiaries and all of whom are, in the opinion of the board, free from any relationship that would interfere with the exercise of their independent judgment in the discharge of the audit committee's duties.
+The audit committee is currently comprised of three members, none of whom is a current or former employee of the Company or any of its subsidiaries and all of whom are, in the opinion of the board, free from any relationship that would interfere with the exercise of their independent judgment in the discharge of the audit committee's duties.
 See "Audit Committee Disclosure - Report of the Audit Committee."
-The current members of the audit committee are Donald Ratajczak (Chairman), Jon C. Biro and Patricia Stensrud.
+The current members of the audit committee are Donald Ratajczak (Chairman), Sidney Kirschner and Patricia Stensrud.
 The audit committee has adopted a formal, written charter, which has been approved by the full board and which specifies the scope of the audit committee's responsibilities and how it should carry them out.
 The complete text of the audit committee charter is available on the Company's website at www.crowncrafts.com.

 The audit committee represents the board in discharging its responsibility relating to the accounting, reporting and financial practices of the Company and its subsidiaries.
 Its primary functions include monitoring the integrity of the Company's financial statements and system of internal controls and the Company's compliance with regulatory and legal requirements; monitoring the independence, qualifications and performance of the Company's independent auditor; and providing a line of communication among the independent auditor, management and the board.
-The audit committee met four times during fiscal year 2013.
+The audit committee met four times during fiscal year 2015.
 Executive sessions were held with the Company's independent auditor at each of these meetings.
-The chairman of the audit committee also met once with the chairman of the compensation committee during fiscal year 2013.